ajt11101/news-app/README.md

 # news-app

 This is a simple react application which allows the user to read news out of various categories available of their choice.
-The Read More button allows user to open up the complete article.
+The Read More button allows user to open up the complete article.This app has the infinite scroll feature and loading bar.
 I have fetched the data using News Api.
-Features:Loading Bar,Infinite Scroll.

 ## preview